Exact Foldy-Wouthuysen transformation of the Dirac-Pauli Hamiltonian in the weak-field limit by the method of direct

-Furthermore, to account phenomenologically for any presence of the anomalous magnetic moment, the Dirac equation, augmented with extra terms explicitly dependent on electromagnetic field strength, is extended to the Dirac-Pauli equation to describe the relativistic quantum dynamics of a spin-$1/2$ particle of which the gyromagnetic ratio is different from $q/(mc)$ ($q$ is the particle's charge) \cite{Pauli1941}.
+Furthermore, to phenomenologically account for any presence of the anomalous magnetic moment, the Dirac equation, augmented with extra terms explicitly dependent on electromagnetic field strength, is extended to the Dirac-Pauli equation to describe the relativistic quantum dynamics of a spin-$1/2$ particle of which the gyromagnetic ratio is different from $q/(mc)$ ($q$ is the particle's charge) \cite{Pauli1941}.
 The FW methods for the Dirac equation can be straightforwardly carried over to the Dirac-Pauli equation without much difficulty \cite{Silenko2008}.

 On the other hand, the classical (non-quantum) dynamics for a relativistic point particle endowed with charge and intrinsic spin in electromagnetic fields is well understood.
 The orbital motion is governed by the Lorentz force equation and the precession of spin by the Thomas-Bargmann-Michel-Telegdi (T-BMT) equation \cite{Thomas1927,Bargmann1959} (see Chapter 11 of \cite{Jackson1999} for a review).
 The orbital Hamiltonian for the Lorentz force equation plus the spin Hamiltonian for the T-BMT equation provides a low-energy description of the relativistic spinor dynamics.
-It is natural to conjecture that, in the weak-field limit, the Dirac or, more generically, Dirac-Pauli Hamiltonian, after block diagonalization, corresponds to the sum of the classical orbital and spin Hamiltonians.
+It is natural to conjecture that, in the weak-field limit of external electromagnetic fields, the Dirac or, more generically, the Dirac-Pauli Hamiltonian, after block diagonalization, should correspond to the sum of the classical orbital and spin Hamiltonians.